A Major Health Crisis (and How You Can Help)

 Do you have access to methods/weapons to do so?

 We know that not all people who talk about committing suicide do so, but almost all people who have committed suicide did talk about it.
 That means taking someone seriously if they’re referring to suicide and self-harm, and not assuming that s/he is being dramatic or attention seeking.
 Be respectful, non-judgmental, and offer support and encouragement.
 Treat suicidal thoughts/talk or plans as the true medical emergency that they are.
 The Mayo Clinic recommends getting help for your loved one as quickly as possible from medical professionals, such as an Emergency Room visit.
 You can also encourage him/her to call a trained suicide help line such as 800-273-TALK (8255).
 There are more resources here.

 If you are someone who is considering suicide, try to re-frame your thinking.
 Realize that depression and other treatable problems are influencing your judgment and things can improve with treatment.
 Seek help: reach out to your mental health provider, doctor, call a help line like 800-273-TALK (8255) or 911, or go to the nearest emergency room.
 The way you feel right now is temporary, and feelings (while powerful) aren’t facts.
 Your life can, and will, improve with time and treatment.

 Body One Physical Therapy is committed to helping our patients in body and mind.
 If you’re a Body One patient and considering self-harm, please talk to your physical therapist.
 We’ll be glad to guide you to prudent treatment, whether it’s your family doctor or an emergency room visit.
 Body One focuses on the entire patient and on helping improve your quality of life.
-We’re locally-owned and operated, and have four locations serving Central Indiana so you can find one that works for you: North Indianapolis, South Indianapolis, Fishers, and Zionsville.
+We’re locally-owned and operated, and have three locations serving Central Indiana so you can find one that works for you: North Indianapolis, Fishers, and Zionsville.
 Call Body One today and find out how we can help you!